Charles-Amédée Kohler

 Charles-Amédée Kohler (born Charles-Gottlieb Kohler; 15 June 1790 – 15 September 1874) was a Swiss chocolatier and entrepreneur who founded Chocolat Kohler.
-He notably invented hazelnut chocolate, in his factory opened in 1830 (Note: 1831 according to the Historical Dictionary of Switzerland) in Lausanne.
-After his death the Kohler company continued in the Swiss chocolate industry.
-It merged in 1904 with the Peter and in 1911 with the Cailler chocolate brands; before being finally purchased by Nestlé in 1929.
+He notably invented hazelnut chocolate, in his factory that opened in 1830 (Note: 1831 according to the Historical Dictionary of Switzerland) in Lausanne.
+After his death in 1974, the Kohler company continued in the Swiss chocolate industry.
+It merged in 1904 with the Peter chocolate brand and in 1911, with the Cailler chocolate brand.
+The company was purchased by Nestlé in 1929.

 Biography

-Kohler was born on 15 June 1790 in Lausanne, to Gottlieb (later known by the gallicized version of his name, Amédée) Kohler, a merchant of colonial goods and wine from Büren an der Aare, and Anne Ernst.
-While still young he joined his father's business that operated in the city since 1793, and in 1817 formed a partnership with his brother, Frédéric, and father to form the wholesale firm Amédée Kohler et Fils (Amédée Kohler & Sons).
+Kohler was born on 15 June 1790 in Lausanne, to Anne Ernst and Gottlieb (later known by the gallicized version of his name, Amédée) Kohler, a merchant of colonial goods and wine from Büren an der Aare.
+While still young he joined his father's business that had operated in the city since 1793.
+In 1817 he formed a partnership with his brother, Frédéric, and his father to form the wholesale firm Amédée Kohler et Fils (Amédée Kohler & Sons).

-In 1830, he bought a mill in downtown Lausanne and established a chocolate factory, where he eventually created the recipe for chocolate mixed with hazelnut.
-After his father's death in 1833, Kohler became fully dedicated to the chocolate making business, and Frédéric left the firm the following year.
-In 1849, he acquired a sawmill in Sauvabelin, a neighbourhood in the suburbs of Lausanne, which he converted into a factory and to where he transferred the production.
+In 1830, Kohler bought a mill in downtown Lausanne and established a chocolate factory, where he eventually created his recipe for chocolate mixed with hazelnuts.
+After his father's death in 1833, Kohler became fully dedicated to the chocolate making business and Frédéric left the firm the following year.

+In 1849, he acquired a sawmill in Sauvabelin, a neighbourhood in the suburbs of Lausanne that he converted into a factory and to where he transferred the production.